upcmd/updocs-content/logs/c0043_vvvvv.md

     scope[local] merged: {
       "a": "aa",
       "b": "bb",
+      "adebug": "aa",
       "last_result": (*utils.ExecResult)({
+        Cmd: "",
         Code: 0,
         Output: "",
         ErrMsg: ""
-      }),
-      "adebug": "aa"
+      })
     }

-    sleepy_swartz5: overall final exec vars:
+    self: final context exec vars:

     (*core.Cache)({
-      "a": "aa",
       "b": "bb",
+      "adebug": "aa",
       "last_result": (*utils.ExecResult)({
+        Cmd: "",
         Code: 0,
         Output: "",
         ErrMsg: ""
       }),
-      "adebug": "aa"
+      "a": "aa"
     })

      WARN: [shell] - [Not implemented or void for no action!]
     . ok
-    -Step4: [: in cmd, you can also do reg/dereg var in dvar evaluation the cmd func name makes more sense then shell func if you really want to do var manipulation only
+    -Step4: [: in cmd, you can also do reg/deReg var in dvar evaluation the cmd func name makes more sense then shell func if you really want to do var manipulation only
      ]